Full quantum treatment of Rabi oscillation driven by a pulse train and its application in ion-trap quantum computation: Abstract

 \section{Abstract}

-Rabi oscillations of two-level system driven by pulse train is a basic process involved in quantum computation.
-We give a full quantum treatment of this process, and show that the population inversion of this process collapses exponentially, has no revival phenomenon, and has a dual-pulse structure in every period.
-As an application, we investigate the significance of above results in ion-trap quantum computation.
-We find that when the wavelength of the driving field is of the order $10^{-6}$ m, the lower bound of failure probability is no less than $10^{-2}$ after $10^2$ operations.
-It means that in Cirac-Zoller scheme, after about $10^2$ CNOT gates, the failure probability arrives at $10^{-2}$.
-This value is about the generally-accepted threshold in one error-correction period in fault-tolerant quantum computation.
+Rabi oscillation of a two-level system driven by a pulse train is a basic process involved in quantum computation.
+We present a full quantum treatment of this process and show that the population inversion of this process collapses exponentially, has no revival phenomenon, and has a dual-pulse structure in every period.
+As an application, we investigate the properties of this process in ion-trap quantum computation.
+We find that in the Cirac--Zoller computation scheme, when the wavelength of the driving field is of the order $10^{-6}$ m, the lower bound of failure probability is of the order $10^{-2}$ after about $10^2$ controlled-NOT gates.
+This value is approximately equal to the generally-accepted threshold in fault-tolerant quantum computation.